 Cornelian cherry is almost a deity in Eastern European stories and myths.
-From the times when ancient people were discovering healing potentials of certain foods, this magic tree has been used from root to fruits.
-I don’t know why it got the suffix “cherry” English, but I assure you, it’s not even a cousin of classic cherry!
-It’s a plant that has so many benefits!
-It could be considered as another alien tree growing on Earth. 😉 It can survive almost all conditions and give fruits for hundreds of years.
+From the times when ancient people were discovering healing potentials of certain foods, this magical tree has been used from root to fruits.
+I don’t know why it got the suffix “cherry” in English, but I assure you, it’s not even a cousin of those typical cherries!
+However, It’s a plant that has so many benefits!
+It could be considered as another alien tree growing on Earth. 😉 The reason I am claiming this lays in the fact that Cornelian cherry can survive almost all conditions and give fruits for hundreds of years.

 Cornelian cherry myth – a symbol of healthy

 The Latin name Cornus mas, or Greek Κρανιά tell us about the mystical background.
 This is one of the first woody plants to bring colour back to the landscape in spring.

 Cornelian cherry was adored in ancient Greece and Rome.
 Both by people and medical practitioners, including Hippocrates himself.
 Speaking of the Golden Age in his book Metamorphoses, the Roman poet Ovid wrote:

 Unharmed by hoe or ploughshare, brought forth all

 Those men had a need for, and those men were happy

 Bringing the ancient wisdom back